-Which conflicts cannot be resolved – and will thus require new shared understanding work to revise the aims of the work.
+Which conflicts cannot be resolved – and will thus require new Shared Understanding effort to revise the aims of the work.
 Unresolved conflicts are a marker for low quality outcomes and should not be accepted.
 It is better to be clear that some identified issues cannot be resolved through the work (and thus need to be set outside the scope of the project – often a major undertaking) than to attempt to smooth the problems over.

 Which conflicts can be resolved by design proposals – these resolutions, even if they seem unusual, are the real purpose of design – for it is the degree to which conflicts are effectively resolved which governs the viability and appropriateness of the outcome.

 Design work is much, much cheaper than building a project that is not viable:

 If this is not true in the context under consideration, then design work shouldn’t be done at the current level – if building is cheaper, then go for ‘trial and error’ by implementing the best available idea, seeing how to improve it, and then rebuilding, repeating until it works.